 Cycling Getaway: Aspen

-Includes all snacks and dinners, bicycle rental, van shuttles, support van, leaders, tour maps and narratives.
+Includes all snacks and dinners, bicycle rental, van shuttles, support van, tour guide, tour maps and route navigation, and narratives.
 MINIMUM BOOKING IS 4 PEOPLE.

 Timberline van shuttle is included between Grand Junction and Glenwood Springs prior to tour and from Somerset to Grand Junction following tour.

 Not included: Airline or rail service to Grand Junction Regional Airport; Guide Gratuity.